d4rekanguok/talenote/README.md

 ### `tales.js` (or `.ts`)

-Talenote uses `lowdb` to write snapshot of your component props into a local json file.
-This file exports the HTTP operations required.
+Talenote uses `lowdb` to write snapshots of your component props into a local json file.
+This file exports the required HTTP operations.

 ```ts
 import path from 'path';